sherimbekov/destroytheworld/README.md

 # destroytheworld
-I want an app to effectively destroys the world
+I want an app ...